ambyshframber/gladiator_war_rs_2/readme.md

 **5. arranging fights**

-players may arrange fights before the match is decided. this is just intended to let some character develop in the game, and maybe instill lasting rivalries
+players may arrange fights before the match is decided. this is just intended to let some character develop in the game, and maybe instil lasting rivalries

 **6. arenas and modifiers**